 The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 requires public sector organisations with 250 or more employees to publish information to demonstrate how large the pay gap is between their male and female employees.
+Whilst we do not meet the threshold of 250 employees the Council has taken the decision to continue to publish this data.
 I can confirm that our data has been calculated according to the requirements of the Equality Act 2010.